 With the 200th anniversary of the start of the War of 1812, the Federation of Genealogical Societies (FGS) initiated the PRESERVE THE PENSIONS-WAR OF 1812 PENSION PROJECT.
 FGS is proud to be leading this national effort to support this project and is actively seeking donations from genealogical, lineage, historical, patriotic and military heritage societies, as well as interested corporations and individuals.
 Ancestry.com is providing a dollar-for-dollar match of each donation through a provision of services.
 To learn more and to contribute to the Preserve the Pensions project, visit www.preservethepensions.org.

 This multi-year project consists of scanning the pension files at the National Archives and Records Administration (NARA) in Washington D.C. and creating a searchable index to the digital images.
 FGS and NARA have targeted the War of 1812 Pension Applications as a high priority project based on the value of the content for genealogists and historians as well as the importance of preserving these fragile records.
 At present two digital cameras are in operation with a third camera anticipated shortly.
 You can help support this third camera to digitize the files even faster.

-The files contain documentation submitted in support of a claim, such as the original application form, affidavits, and statements from witnesses.
+The files contain documentation submitted to support a claim, such as the original application form, affidavits, and statements from witnesses.

-The collection is available for FREE as a digital collection on Fold3’s website www.fold3.com/title_761/war_of_1812_pension_files/.
+The collection will always be available for FREE as a digital collection on Fold3’s website: www.fold3.com/title_761/war_of_1812_pension_files/.